facebook pixel

 What Is Included in a Form for W-2?

-The W-2 tax form divides into two sections: the lettered and numbered boxes.
+The W-2 tax form is divided into two sections: the lettered and numbered boxes.
 The lettered boxes contain identifying information for the employer and employee.
 The numbered boxes contain wages and taxes withheld.

 However, as an HR professional, you must ensure the correct information is being entered into the right location.